lishiyo/second-me-prototype/design_docs/v0_L0_instructions.md

 1. Create or update API routes in app/api/ingest.py:
    - POST endpoint for document ingestion
    - GET endpoint for checking processing status
-   - GET endpoint for retrieving document metadata
+   - GET endpoint for retrieving document metadata from our relational db
+   - GET endpoint for searching with a query and retrieving the relevant chunks
+   - GET endpoint for searching with a query and retrieving an answer from OpenAI

 2. Implement background task processing:
    - Use Redis queue for document processing tasks